gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/manually-connect-to-https-git-repositories-with-self-signed-ssl-certificates-or-other-ssl-issues-gij-cloud.md

 ---

-title: Manually connect to HTTPS git repositories with self-signed SSL certificates or other SSL issues - GIJ Cloud
+title: Manually connect to HTTPS git repositories with self-signed SSL certificates or other SSL issues
 description:
 taxonomy:
     category: git-integration-for-jira-cloud